hazelcast/hazelcast-cpp-client/README.md

 * the programmatically configured value, if programmatically set,
 * the environment variable value, if the environment variable is set,
-* the default value, if none of the above is set->
+* the default value, if none of the above is set.

 See the following for an example client system property configuration: